-- We are extending our prior theoretical work [13] to a full consideration of the mathematical foundations of hypergraphs for data science, including spectral approaches and consideration of multiplicity weightings. - A range of hypernetwork methods generalizing network science centrality, connectivity, clustering coefficients, etc. are available and under development for application. - Also central to our approach is the consideration of hypergraphs as multidimensional objects, and thus in-

-- herently available for topological applications, including homology measurement for identification of loops and potential gaps in the underlying data. - CHGL is also under active development to include topology, homology measures, a proper graph library, and a distributed data model. - Finally, application and data analysis continues, including DNS, additional cyber data beyond DNS, and additional application domains including computational biology and social hypernetworks.
+- We are extending our prior theoretical work [2, 14] to a full consideration of the mathematical foundations of hypergraphs for data science, including spectral approaches and consideration of multiplicity weightings. - A range of hypernetwork methods generalizing network science centrality, connectivity, clustering coefficients, etc. are available [2]. - Also central to our approach is the consideration of hypergraphs as multidimensional objects, and thus inherently available for topological applications, including homology measurement for identification of loops and potential gaps in the underlying data. - CHGL is also under active development to include topology, homology measures, a proper graph library, and a distributed data model. - Finally, application and data analysis continues, including DNS, additional cyber data beyond DNS, and additional application domains including computational biology and social hypernetworks.